 So, we can see that Matthew gives us a historically loaded description of this woman.
-His first readers would have been on the edge of their seats wondering, how is the Messiah going to deal with this?
+His first-century Jewish audience would have been on the edge of their seats wondering, how is the Messiah going to deal with this?

-With all that backstory in mind, it is not so surprising that when the ancient enemy of Israel comes crying to the Messiah for help, He answers her not a word.
-As the son of David and as the anointed leader of God’s people, He is rightly cautious in His interaction with her.
-Considering the history, we might even be inclined to join with the disciples in encouraging Jesus to send the woman away.
+With all that backstory in mind, it is not so surprising that when the ancient enemy of Israel comes crying to the Messiah for help, he answers her not a word.
+As the son of David and as the anointed leader of God’s people, he is rightly cautious in his interaction with her.
+Considering the history, we might even be inclined to join with the disciples in encouraging Jesus to “send her away.”

-But note that Jesus refuses to do that.
-He is not quick to make a covenant with her, but He does not reject her either.
+But Jesus refuses to dismiss her.
+He is not quick to make a covenant with her, but he does not reject her either.

 Even so, Jesus’ next statement is difficult.
-He tells His disciples, “I was sent only to the lost sheep of the house of Israel.”
+He tells his disciples, “I was sent only to the lost sheep of the house of Israel.”
 That statement is a stumbling block for modern readers because it sounds like Jesus is saying, “I can’t help you because you’re the wrong race.”
-But a close reading of Matthew’s gospel and the Scripture’s story of Israel quickly contradicts that idea.
+But a close reading of Matthew’s gospel and the story of Israel in Scripture quickly contradicts that idea.

-For one, Matthew goes out of his way in his genealogy of Jesus to tell us that some of Jesus’ own ancestors were Canaanite women (Matthew 1:3-7).
-And throughout the Scriptures, God explicitly tells the Israelites that His favor rests upon them, not because of their superiority to other peoples, but because of His grace (Deuteronomy 7:6-8).
+For one, Matthew goes out of his way in his genealogy of Jesus to tell us that some of king David’s and Jesus’ own ancestors were Canaanite women (Matthew 1:3–7).
+And throughout the Scriptures, God explicitly tells the Israelites that His favor rests upon them, not because of their superiority to other peoples, but because of His love and grace (Deuteronomy 7:6–8).

-Israel is called to be holy people of grace who welcome foreigners—a city on a hill, which encourages outsiders to follow God (Genesis 12:3; Deuteronomy 10:17-19).
-That’s why Jesus says that He was sent only to the lost sheep of the house of Israel.
-He has been sent to set things right in His role as Israel’s anointed king.
-It is then after His resurrection that He gives the great commission for His disciples to go out to all nations (Matthew 28:18-20).
+Israel is called to be holy people of grace who welcome foreigners—a city on a hill, which encourages outsiders to follow God (Genesis 12:3; Deuteronomy 10:17–19).
+That’s why Jesus says that he was sent only to the lost sheep of the house of Israel.
+He was sent to set things right in his role as Israel’s anointed king.
+It is only after his death and resurrection that he gives the great commission for his disciples to go out to all nations (Matthew 28:18–20).
 That’s the Messianic priority chart: accomplish redemption in Israel, then send disciples to tell the world.